tabarra/txAdmin/docs/events.md

 - `revokedBy`: The name of the admin that revoked the action.

 ## txAdmin:events:skippedNextScheduledRestart (v5.2)
+This event was deprecated on v8.0, and soon will stop being triggered.
+Please use `txAdmin:events:scheduledRestartSkipped` instead.

+## txAdmin:events:scheduledRestartSkipped (v8.0)
 Broadcasted when an admin skips the next scheduled restart.
 Event Data:
 - `secondsRemaining`: The number of seconds before the previously scheduled restart.
 - `temporary`: If it was a temporary scheduled restart or one configured in the settings page.
+- `author`: The name of the admin that skipped the restart.

 ## txAdmin:events:whitelistPlayer (v5.2)
 Broadcasted when a player is whitelisted, or has the whitelisted status revoked.